 From 2006 until 2013, Special Collections and Archives was actively engaged in an initiative known as Archives 24/7.
 This mass-digitization project aimed to make entire archival collections available online.
-In this project, documents were digitized at the archival folder level, saved as PDFs, and hyperlinked from collection inventory lists.
+In this project, documents were digitized at the archival folder level, saved as PDFs, and linked to collection inventory lists.
 This guide includes links to collections that have been digitized in large part or in their entirety.

 The Archives 24/7 program is currently active on a limited basis.
 The majority of the digital content represented in this guide was digitized between 2006 and 2013.